mgmt-59000-cc/aws-final-project-pipeline-instructions/reset-and-run.md

 1. Open the browser tab that displays your Order Analytics Report
 2. Refresh the page to see the numbers change as new orders are processed
 	- It will take ~10 minutes to process all the orders – *Remember!
 This is a demonstration and is not using the full processing power available to us.*

+## Run the "Summary" Lambda
+1. After the pipeline has finished processing, you should manually trigger the third Lambda by using the "test" functionality described [on that page](lambda-3)

 ## Special Note - Results
 Because this is a demo/prototype and we are using limited sandbox resources, you **MAY NOT** see 1,000 orders in your final Order Analytics Report.